 For those of you who have read my initial story, this is an updated and more detailed version so please keep reading.
 To all of you, I hope my story cements what an important role nutrition, lifestyle and mindset play, and that it inspires you that it is possible to live your best life.

 I used to really struggle with life.
 My memories of adolescence are of being the overweight girl in early high school, forging my Mum’s signature to get out of physical education class, and sadly, taking myself to a doctor because I was so unhappy that I didn’t know what else to do.
-I tried everything – psychologists, cognitive behavioural therapy (CBT), life coaches and even very briefly, anti-depressants.
-I read every book on happiness I could find.
+I tried everything – psychologists, counsellors, cognitive behavioural therapy (CBT), life coaches and I read every book on happiness I could find.
 But nothing changed.

 I can now see that food used to be about control for me.
 As a teenager I developed an extremely disordered relationship with food and exercise and lost a lot of weight, but when I got to 49kg I was still as miserable as ever.
 It took me getting to this point to finally realize that being skinny certainly didn’t make me happy.
 From the outside I may have looked good, but I was far from healthy – not even my hair would grow!